rpp33-sdc-violet/FEC-Team-Green/README.md

 ```
 client/src/config/github.js
 ```
-  5. run  `npm run react-dev` to compile our source files
+  6. run  `npm run build` to compile our source files
-  6. run  `npm run start`  to start our server and serve our client facing app.
+  7. run  `npm run server-dev`  to start our server and serve our client facing app.

   *  please review our **package.lock** file for the most updated list of dependencies